dheurtev/cryptopyutils/README.rst

 **To use the library**

+You can read the following how to guides:

-* How to : private keys
+* How to : private key (privatekey.rst)
-* How to : public keys
+* How to : public key (publickey.rst)
-* How to : passwords
+* How to : password (password.rst)

-* Other examples
+You can also read the source code of other examples.

 In addition, you can have a look at the `API <api/modules>` and at the source code.